Shyolk: Preview video

+Notable live performances

+On September 26, 2025 Dmitrienko performed the song during Zhivoy Zavtrak live concert hosted by radio Europa Plus.

+On October 14, 2025, he performed the song at VTB Arena in Moscow following a friendly match between the national football teams of Russia and Bolivia.

+On October 31, 2025, the artist performed the song during a guest appearance in episode eight of the seventh season of Nu-ka, vse vmeste!, the Russian version of the reality television singing competition All Together Now, which aired on Russia-1.

 Commercial performance

 In Russia, the song immediately week after its release debuted on TopHit's Russian airplay chart at number 95, on the chart dated 31 July 2025.
 It eventually peaked on this chart at number 6 on week dated 11 September.
 In the TopHit's Russian streaming chart, the song reached number one in the chart published on 28 August, and remained in that place the following seven weeks, dated 4, 11, 18, 25 September, 2, 9 and 16 October.
 In Commonwealth of Independent States, the song debuted at number 35 on TopHit's Commonwealth of Independent States Airplay chart dated 14 August.
 It eventually peaked at number 14, on chart dated 4 September.
 In Belarus, the song debuted at number 46 on TopHit's Belarusian Airplay chart, at the week dated 11 September.
-It eventually peaked there at number 23, at the week dated 23 October.
+It eventually peaked there at number 22, at the week dated 6 March 2026.
 In Kazakhstan, the song debuted at number 70 on TopHit's Kazakh Airplay chart, at the chart dated 14 August.
 It peaked there at number 20, on the chart dated 13 November.
 In Latvia, the song debuted at number 28 on TopHit's Latvian Airplay chart, on the chart dated 25 September.
 It eventually peaked here at number 13, at the following week dated 9 October.
 In Lithuania, the song debuted at number 24 on TopHit's Lithuanian Airplay chart, on the chart dated 2 October.
 It eventually peaked here at number 13, at the following week dated 9 October.
-In Moldova, the song debuted and peaked in the Top 100 of TopHit's Moldovan Airplay chart at number 66, on the chart dated 2 October.
+In Moldova, the song debuted and peaked in the Top 100 of TopHit's Moldovan Airplay chart at number 18, on the chart dated 6 February 2026.

 At the end of August 2025, the song topped the charts published by the Russian streaming service Yandex Music.